haveno-dex/haveno/docs/deployment-guide.md

 ## Add seed nodes

 > [!important]
-> Network admins be sure to build the desktop, arbitrator and price node clients without this patch applied as it may cause them to need external tor as well.
+> Network admins be sure to build the desktop, arbitrator, and price node clients without this patch applied as it may cause them to need external tor as well.

 > [!note]
 > These instructions were written for Ubuntu with an Intel/AMD 64-bit CPU so changes may be needed for your distribution.